swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 Note that the plugin itself does *not* perform the actual work of the build tool — that’s done by the command line invocation that the plugin defines when it is invoked for the target.
 The plugin can be thought of as a procedural way of generating command line arguments, and is typically quite small.

 This proposal also adds a new `plugins` parameter to the declarations of `target`, `executableTarget`, and `testTarget` types that allow these kinds of targets to use one or more build tool plugins.
-The `binaryTarget` and `systemModule` target types do not support plugins in this initial proposal, since they are pseudo-targets not actually built.
+The `binaryTarget` and `systemLibrary` target types do not support plugins in this initial proposal, since they are pseudo-targets and are not actually built.

 This initial proposal does not directly provide a way for the client target to pass configuration parameters to the plugin.
 However, because plugins have read-only access to the package directory, they can read custom configuration files as needed.
 While this means that configuration of the plugin resides outside of the package manifest, it does allow each plugin to provide a configuration format suitable for its own needs.
 This pattern is commonly used in practice already, in the form of JSON or YAML configuration files for source generators, etc. Future proposals are expected to let package plugins define options that can be controlled in the client package's manifest.

 A `plugin` target should declare dependencies on the targets that provide the executables needed during the build.
 The binary target type will be extended to let it vend pre-built executables for build tools that don't built with SwiftPM.
-As mentioned earlier, this is the subject of a separate upcoming companion proposal to this one.
+As mentioned earlier, this is the subject of the separate evolution proposal  [SE-0305](https://github.com/apple/swift-evolution/blob/main/proposals/0305-swiftpm-binary-target-improvements.md).

 A plugin script itself cannot initially use custom libraries built by other SwiftPM targets.
 Intially, the only APIs available are `PackagePlugin` and the Swift standard libraries.
 This is somewhat limiting, but note that the plugin itself is only expected to contain a minimal amount of logic to construct a command that will then invoke a tool during the actual build.
 The tool that is invoked during the build — the one for which the plugin generates a command line — is either a regular `executableTarget` (which can depend on as many library targets as it wants to) or a `binaryTarget` that provides prebuilt binary artifacts.

 It is a future goal to allow package plugin scripts themselves to depend on custom libraries, but that will require larger changes to how SwiftPM — and any IDEs that use libSwiftPM — create their build plans and run their builds.
 In particular, it will require those build systems to be able to build any libraries that are needed by the plugin script before invoking it, prior to the actual build of the Swift package.
-SwiftPM's native build system does not currently support such tiered builds, and neither do the build systems of some IDEs that use libSwiftPM.
+SwiftPM's native build system does not currently support such tiered builds, and neither do the build systems of some of the IDEs that use libSwiftPM.

-A package plugin target can be used by other targets in the same package without declaring a corresponding product in the manifest, but in order to let other packages use it, the `plugin` target must be exported using a `plugin` product type (just as for other kinds of targets).
+In order to let other packages use a `plugin` target, it must made visible to other packages through a `plugin` product type (just as for other kinds of targets).
 If and when a future version of SwiftPM unifies the concepts of products and targets — which would be desirable for other reasons — then this distinction between plugin targets and plugin products will become unnecessary.

+A package plugin target can be used by other targets in the same package without declaring a corresponding product in the manifest.

 As with the `PackageDescription` API for package manifests, the `PackagePlugin` API availability annotations will be tied to the Swift Tools Version of the package that contains the `plugin` target.
 This will allow the API to evolve over time without affecting older plugins.